wuttinanhi/aitestgen/README.md

 aitestgen gen -f examples/testprompts/todo.xml
 ```

-the generated output will be saved at `todo.test.ts`
+The generated output will be saved at [examples/testprompts/todo.test.ts](examples/testprompts/todo.test.ts)

+Please see more test prompt examples at [examples/testprompts](examples/testprompts)

 ## Choosing a Model